A few questions to ask yourselves when choosing a nursery from my experience as a daycare Manager and a parent are-

-What is the cost and sessions available?
+What are the costs and sessions available?
 Do they require a deposit?
 Can they adapt to your working hours or variable working shift patterns?
 What does the cost include?
-Do they accept free government funding and what sessions do they offer?
+Do they accept free government funding, and what sessions do they offer?

 What provisions are there for activities, potty training, emergency procedures, discipline & other nursery policies?

-How do they settle your child into Nursery and keep you updated with the transition?
+How do they settle your child into the Nursery, and do they keep you updated on the transition?
 What happens if your child is struggling with the separation or language barrier how will they support this?